intel/ai-containers/CONTRIBUTING.md

 3. At least one approval from a [codeowner](https://github.com/intel/ai-containers/blob/main/.github/CODEOWNERS) that maintains the area of the code you are changing.

 Depending on the size and complexity of the change, additional reviews may be required and it may be subject to additional requirements, for example, if you are submitting a contribution to [Test Runner](https://github.com/intel/ai-containers/tree/main/test-runner) you may be required to write unit tests that satisfy our coverage requirements.

-### Merge Queue

-Once your pull request has been approved, it will be added to the merge queue.
-The merge queue is a list of pull requests that are ready to be merged.
-The merge queue runs additional CI over your code to make sure no regressions were introduced into other areas of the codebase.

-If your pull request passes the merge queue, it will be merged into the main branch.
-Otherwise, it will be removed from the merge queue, and you will need to address the issues that caused the failure.

 ## Contribution Guidelines